fancypog/python-notes-for-pythonic-habits/README.md

 Understand the difference between "==" and "is" operators. "==" is for value comparison, while "is" is for identity comparison.

-Python3 documentation fo operators: https://docs.python.org/3/library/operator.html
+Python3 documentation for operators: [https://docs.python.org/3/library/operator.html](https://docs.python.org/3/library/operator.html)

-## 5. Other naming conventions

-Class.
-Class names should follow the PascalCase convention.

-### 6. Resources to check out
+### 5. Resources to Check Out

-PEP8 Stle guide for python: https://peps.python.org/pep-0008/
+PEP8 Style Guide for Python: [https://peps.python.org/pep-0008/](https://peps.python.org/pep-0008/)